5ofwind/IRN_HLF/README.md

 The code is based on PyTorch, and the code of EDVR, RRN and RSDN.

+# Abstract

+Video super-resolution converts low-resolution videos to sharp high-resolution ones.
+In order to make better use of temporal information in video super-resolution, we design inverse recurrent net and hybrid local fusion.
+We concatenate the original low-resolution input sequence and its inverse sequence repeatedly.
+The new sequence is viewed as a combination of different stages, and is processed sequentially by using our inverse recurrent net.
+The outputs of the last two stages in opposite directions are fused to generate the final images.
+Our inverse recurrent net can extract more bidirectional temporal information in the input sequence, without adding parameter to the corresponding unidirectional recurrent net.
+We also propose a hybrid local fusion method which uses parallel fusion and cascade fusion for incorporating sliding-window-based methods into our inverse recurrent net.
+Extensive experimental results demonstrate the effectiveness of the proposed inverse recurrent net and hybrid local fusion, in terms of visual quality and quantitative evaluations.

 # For testing, use:

 python test_IRN_2stages.py #(test IRN_2stages)